 This shoe weighs the same as some of Salomon's trail running-specific models, and it feels light enough to run in without weighing you down.

 Sometimes a lightweight shoe sheds the ounces by compromising the strength and quality of materials that make it more durable.
 That was not our experience with the X Ultra 3.
 They held up well in our testing and still look almost new after months of use.
 The synthetic uppers are abrasion resistant as is the lining, so you won't get any annoying pills on the inside no matter how many times you put these on.
 The front toe cap also helps protect the shoe from wear.

 Our only durability concern is the Quicklace system.
 While we didn't notice any issues during our testing period, online user reviews are full of complaints about the lack of durability in some models.
 The laces either break or in some cases tear out an eyelet.
 All but the bottom eyelets on the X Ultra 3 are reinforced on the inside.
 Maybe Salomon thinks that the first eyelet receives the least amount of pressure and that it wasn't worth reinforcing that one, but it does seem like an odd choice.
 You can buy a replacement kit for $10 if your laces do break, but if you pop an eyelet out, there's no good way to fix it.

 The Salomon X Ultra 3 is a great option for those who like to hike fast and not carry a lot of weight.
-If you are looking for a hiking shoe to take backpacking, these aren't the best option, and we'd recommend our Editors' Choice winner, the Oboz Sawtooth Low BDry instead.
-If you like to combine light and fast hiking though, then the X Ultra 3 is a great choice and our Top Pick for that application.
+If you are looking for a hiking shoe to take backpacking, these aren't the best option, and we'd recommend our Editors' Choice winner, the Oboz Sawtooth II Low BDry instead.
+However, if you like to combine light and fast hiking with a little trail running, then the X Ultra 3 is a great choice and our Top Pick for that application.